fedebotu/kaist-safety-course-bot/README.md

 - [ ] Automate `chromedriver` installation
 - [ ] Automatic course selection (everything would be automatic this way)
 - [ ] Add other authentication methods if user does not have Easy Auth
+- [ ] Fix final step: although the quiz is answered correctly, the user does not have any prompt about the finished course since the bot crashes
 - [ ] Progress bar or better progress print - now each second there is a bit ugly printing
 - [ ] Add tests for Windows version
 - [ ] Add tests for Mac version